 GI Bill® benefits may be used for academic programs that lead to a degree or certificate.
 And with WCC’s low tuition and other cost-saving benefits, you’ll get the education you need at a price you can afford!

-Other military benefits may be used for academic programs or for fast-track employment training programs that lead quickly into a career.
+Other military benefits may be used for academic programs or for fast-track job training programs that lead quickly into a career.

 Please visit the below websites for the most up to date information.